Ashb87/Quiz-Ms-Project-Two/README.md

 * When I first added the link to the JSON API to get the questions I noticed that any question or answer with quotation marks were being displayed as **&quot** rathen than the quote marks themselves.
 After lots of google searching I found a solution that suggested changing the *innerText* to *innerHTML* in the game.js file.
 This resolved the issue and then displayed the questions as intended.
 * When I first added my timer for the 30 second countdown, I noticed that for each new question the timer was going down quicker everytime a new question was loaded.
 Again after researching this issue on google I realised that each time a new question was loaded the timer function was being loaded again but not reset and so going twice as fast than on the previous question.
 By adding **clearInterval(update);** to the timer function this stopped this problem and reset the timer for each new question.
+* I have noticed playing the game on my Iphone, when clicking on an answer the hover effect remains active for when the next question is displayed, leaving the previously selected answer highlighted.
+Although this doesn't effect the game play at all it is an issue I would like to resolve.
+As of yet I have not found a solution to this.

 ## Deployment